 Anticipated Phase I Implementation Schedule

 - Construction start: June/July 2022

 Partnerships and Potential Impact

-PARD is working with the Convention Center, Downtown Austin Alliance, CapMetro and other organizations to ensure the viability and long-term sustainability of Brush Square for all users.
-Current funding through the Hotel Occupancy Tax (HOT) is the primary driver for the Phase I Implementation.
+PARD is working with the Convention Center, Downtown Austin Alliance, CapMetro, and other organizations to ensure the viability and long-term sustainability of Brush Square for all users.
+Current funding through the Hotel Occupancy Tax (HOT) is the primary driver for Phase I Implementation.

 Discussions are underway to work with the Convention Center and the Transportation Department to identify relocation options for Austin Fire Department and EMS personnel during construction.